box/box-content-preview/.github/ISSUE_TEMPLATE.md

 Please fill out the following template so we can reproduce and fix your issue as quickly as possible!

+**Note:** if your issue includes a potential security vulnerability, please do not file it here.
+Instead, email the issue to security@box.com for support.

 Environment:
 - Preview version:
 - Browser name and version: